 These days, most people think of apples as a healthy snack.
 Perhaps an apple pie will grace your table a few times a year, and you’ll enjoy a mug of hot cider at a holiday party; you might toss some applesauce or juice (in cute little packages) into school lunches…and that’s about it.

-Apples in Early America
+Apples in the Early Colonization of America

 Apples were quite important during the early history of European colonization in North America.
 European varieties didn’t fare so well here, but soon new kinds were being developed.
 The primary use for these apples was in making cider.